jmart305/biostat777-intro-Julia-Martin/README.md

 # Author of website: Julia Martin
 # Link to website:
-# Website created using Quarto
+# Website created using Quarto and deployed using Quarto Pub